0.4 Mln Olive Trees To Be Planted In Balochistan This Year - UrduPoint

 0.4 Mln Olive Trees To Be Planted In Balochistan This Year

-About 0.4 million olive trees would be planted in Balochistan during the current year to promote low water-consuming farming, aimed to fight water scarcity in the province
+About 0.4 million olive trees would be planted in Balochistan during the current year to promote low water-consuming farming, aimed to fight water scarcity in the provinc

 The Balochistan Agriculture Research Institute (BARI) would plant 221,000 olive saplings while remaining would be planted by Balochistan Agriculture Research and Development Centre in province as part of its upcoming low water consuming project.